 Joseph A. Ienuso

-Joe holds a Master of Business Administration from Columbia University, a Master of Science in Education from St. John's University, and a Bachelor of Science from St. John's University.
-Joe is Co-Chair of the Board of Directors of Nontraditional Employment for Women (NEW), a nonprofit organization that trains women for skilled jobs in construction and other blue-collar industries.
-Joe is also a director of the New York Building Congress and Co-Chair of its Education Task Force.
+Joe joined Columbia University in 1989 and has held a number of senior administrative roles in Admissions, Financial Aid, Student Services, and Facilities and Operations.
+He holds a Master of Business Administration from Columbia University, a Master of Science in Education from St. John’s University, and a Bachelor of Science from St. John’s University.
+He is Chair of the Board of Directors of Nontraditional Employment for Women (NEW), a nonprofit organization that trains women for skilled jobs in construction and other blue-collar industries, Vice Chairman of the New York Building Congress and Founder and Co-Chair of its Education Task Force, and is also a member of the Board of Directors of the Salvadori Center.